 Call for Nominations

-The MIT faculty is invited to nominate one outstanding student to become a member of the Martin Family Society of Fellows for Sustainability for 2024–2025.
+MIT faculty are invited to nominate one outstanding student to become a member of the Martin Family Society of Fellows for Sustainability for 2025–2026.
 A nominee for the Martin Fellowship should be working in an area of environment and sustainability as indicated by their clearly articulated statement of interest, subjects taken, and proposed research area.
 Sustainability includes all areas of inquiry that strive to understand the relation between human systems and the natural world and offer enhanced prospects for a transition toward an equitable balance between people, prosperity and the planet.
 The primary framework governing this transition is the United Nations Sustainable Development Goals.

 Eligible nominees are current PhD candidates who have successfully completed their doctoral exams, are in the initial phases of their research towards a dissertation, and will be enrolled full-time as a student during the fellowship period.